UPPMAX/uppmax4DL/docs/transfer.md

 !!! warning

-    It is important to keep the entire chain of transfering the data secure
+    It is important to keep the entire chain of transferring the data secure

 ## How does it work?